 - treating shock

 Some EMTs may also administer medications, depending on their training level and scope of practice.
-Here’s a list of what is expected from an EMT.
+Here’s a list of what to expect from an EMT.

 - Respond to 000 calls.

-- Evaluate a person’s condition in an emergency situation.
+- Evaluate a person’s condition in an emergency.

 - Document the course of events and steps taken to manage the condition.